-In order to have a book published, you will probably need to write a query letter.
-Here’s how.
+In order to have a book published, you will likely need to know how to write a query letter.
 (And here’s more about me and my credentials, in case you’re curious).

 Once you have followed the gentle suggestions in the How to Write a Novel post and/or my book How to Write a Novel: 47 Rules for Writing a Stupendously Awesome Novel You Will Love Forever and you done gone and written yourself a novel, (or if you’ve written a nonfiction book proposal), it is then time to see what the world thinks of it.
 The first step in this process if you are seeking traditional publication is to find a literary agent.